Elegy Written in a Country Churchyard by Thomas Gray

 Stanza 7

-Often the harvest yielded to their sickles, (harvest = crop, sickle= curved blade, yield= produce
+Oft did the harvest to their sickle yield, (harvest = crop, sickle= curved blade, yield= produce)

 Stanza 8